Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-Jayson Tatum will hope to make a difference for the Boston Celtics at 7:30 PM on Tuesday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Jayson Tatum and his Boston Celtics teammates face the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Thursday.

-We're going to look at Tatum's prop bets, using stats and trends to help you make good selections.
+Below, we look at Tatum's stats and trends to help you pick out the most appealing prop bets.

 Jayson Tatum Prop Bets vs. the 76ers